move-language/move/language/documentation/book/src/loops.md

 ### `continue`

-The `continue` expression skips the rest of the loop and continuess to the next iteration.
+The `continue` expression skips the rest of the loop and continues to the next iteration.
 This loop uses `continue` to compute the sum of `1, 2, ..., n`, except when the number is divisible by 10:

 ```move
 fun sum_intermediate(n: u64): u64 {